TINNITUS

 Tinnitus is the conscious awareness of sound without an external stimulus.
-It can be a ringing sound, buzzing, rushing and for some people, even musical, which is experienced in the head or in one or both ears.
+It can be a ringing sound, buzzing, rushing and for some people, even musical.
+Tinnitus can be experienced in the head or in one or both ears.
 It is one of the commonest physical symptoms and affects men and women equally.

 What does our anatomy tell us about tinnitus?